-- Give an algorithm that halts ...
+- Give an algorithm that halts ... - (Or something non-constructive)

-- Decidable/computable reduction to something decidable ...

-- •

 - Description Logic community

 - Predates OWL

 - Looks at decidable subsets of First Order Logic

 - Results can be applied to OWL!

 - OWL 2 Full: The unrestricted, undecidable language - OWL 2 DL: A restricted, decidable version